Peg Nopoulos

 Mohit Neema

-Mohit Neema, MD, is a Physician Scientist.
-He joined the Psychiatry faculty at the University of Iowa in late 2022.
+Mohit Neema, MBBS, MA, is a Research Scientist who joined the Nopoulos Lab in late 2022.
 His research interest is in the development of advanced imaging tools to study neurological disorders.
-Dr. Neema’s current work broadly focuses on understanding the pathophysiology of Huntington’s Disease.
-At the Nopoulos Lab, he will manage the administration and conduct of the ChANGE-HD and JoHD studies.
+His current work with the ChANGE HD and JoHD studies focuses on understanding the pathophysiology of Huntington’s Disease.
+Mohit also mentors students, interns, and fellows training in research with the Nopoulos and Schultz Labs.

 Sonia Slevinski